asreview/asreview/docs/source/extensions/extension_development.rst

 setuptools.
 You will need to create a package and install it (for example with pip).

 For more information on the ASReview API for creating an extension, a technical reference for development is found under the :ref:`API reference<api_ref>`.
+This technical reference contains functions for use in your extension, and an overview of all classes to extend on.

 Model extensions
 ----------------
+An extension of a :class:`asreview.models.base.BaseModel` type class.

 Model extensions extent the ASReview software with new classifiers, query strategies, balance strategies, or feature extraction techniques.
 These extensions extend one of the model base classes (:class:`asreview.models.balance.base`, :class:`asreview.models.classifiers.base`, :class:`asreview.models.feature_extraction.base`, :class:`asreview.models.query.base`).

-The easiest way to extend ASReview with a model is by using the template `Template for extending ASReview
+The easiest way to extend ASReview with a model is by using the |template_link|.
-<https://github.com/asreview/template-extension-new-model>`__.
-Create a copy of
-the template and add the new algorithms.
+Create a copy of the template and add the new algorithm to a new model file.
 It is advised to use the following structure of the package:

 .. code:: bash